kanarinka/We-The-People-Map/README.md

 We-The-People-Map
 =================

+Maps petitions from the We the People petition website out of the White House - https://petitions.whitehouse.gov/.

-Demo from the White House hackathon.
-This code queries the We the People API with a particular petition id and then visualizes the signatures on a map.
-Send it map=d3 and it will create a US States heatmap.
-Send it map=leaflet and it will visualize all the markers.
+This code queries the We the People API with a particular petition id and then visualizes the signatures on either a zoomable or a state-based map.

+See it in action here: http://kanarinka.brownbag.me/petitionmap/index.html

+Please feel free to download and use!
+Any questions about usage, drop me a line dignazio@mit.edu.